mrrusof/the-law/statements/V7__2018-06-19_watermark.md

 **Input.**
 The input consists of one or more bar graphs.
 Each bar graph is given on a separate line as a list of space separated integers.
+Each line is terminated by a newline character (`\n`) and the input is terminated by EOF.

 ```asciidoc
 0 1 0 2 0 3 1 2 1 3